President Theatre adjacent spaces - 2012

 The PRESIDENT THEATRE, Inc.'s mission is to support and promote the economic growth in Meriwether County by preserving the President Theatre and engaging the community in cultural, educational, and artistic opportunities.

 The President Theatre, a 1935 historic building is of art deco/ art modern design.
-The preserved theatre will be reminiscent of the same design while embracing and incorporating technology that will sustain the theatre well into the future.
+The preserved theatre is reminiscent of the same design while embracing and incorporating technology that will sustain the theatre well into the future.

-The President, a legacy in Meriwether County, was one of over 100 theatres owned by Roy E. Martin Sr. of Columbus, Georgia.
-Designed by architects McKendree Tucker and Albert Howell of the Georgia architectural firm Tucker & Howell.
+The President, a legacy in Meriwether County, was one of over 100 theatres owned by Roy E. Martin Sr. of Columbus, Georgia and designed by architects McKendree Tucker and Albert Howell of the Georgia architectural firm Tucker & Howell.
 Opened during President Franklin Delano Roosevelt’s term in Washington, Mr. Martin named the theatre to honor President Roosevelt’s presence in Warm Springs, a neighboring city within the same county.

 The facade of the building featured four bays, defining three shop fronts and the theater entrance in an end bay.
 Above the theater entrance was a masonry and plaster tower painted in stripes and bands of black and white, and the theater’s vertical sign was attached to it.
 The tower was surmounted by a large ornamental lantern.
 The facade, box office and vestibule were covered in black and white Carrera glass.

 The lobby featured a color scheme of red, black and silver, and had a terrazzo floor.
 Walls and ceilings of the auditorium (which were at right angles to the entrance, and had a small balcony) were covered in custom-made, fluted panels of Celotex (a synthetic board made of sugar cane residue.)
 The article doesn’t mention a color scheme in the auditorium.